32 Food Pairings That Dial Up Your Weight Loss

-You’ve almost reached your weight loss goal, but those last few pounds seem to be holding on for dear life.
+You've almost reached your weight loss goal, but those last few pounds seem to be holding on for dear life.
 Ditch the last bit of flab with a daily dose of vitamin D-fortified yogurt (we like Stonyfield Organic).
-A Nutrition Journal study found that diets rich in both calcium and vitamin C can significantly decrease the amount of fat the body absorbs and stores.
+A Nutrition Journal study found that diets rich in both calcium and vitamin D can significantly decrease the amount of fat the body absorbs and stores.
 Why should you add a sprinkle of cinnamon to your container, you ask?
 Not only does it taste great, but it also contains powerful antioxidants that improve body composition and insulin sensitivity.
 Animal studies have also found that consuming cinnamon can ward off the accumulation of belly chub.
 Enjoy this tasty duo as a quick, on-the-go breakfast or an afternoon snack.
-Just make sure you’re choosing a pot with more protein than sugar with our guide to the 9 Best Brand Name Yogurts for Weight Loss.
+Just make sure you're choosing a pot with more protein than sugar.

 If your monster appetite is making it difficult for you to trim down, consider making a sautéed side dish or salad with some avocado oil and spinach.
 How will eating these foods help you slim down?
 Avocado oil is rich in monounsaturated fats that help ward off hunger.
 And high-volume, low-calorie greens like spinach help fill you up without filling you out.
 But the combination of a healthy fat with vitamin-rich greens is essential for your body to absorb those fat-soluble vitamins.
 Vitamin K, in particular, is found in high levels in kale.
 Vitamin K is necessary to boost cell growth, blood circulation, and bone strength.
 The thing is, you need the fat from the olive oil to reap all these body-boosting benefits.

 Bananas + Spinach